miguelsndc/vault/Trapezoid.md

   - Trapezoids
 date: 2023-09-21
 ---
-A Trapezoid is a quadrilateral with exactly on pair of parallel sides.
+A Trapezoid is a quadrilateral with exactly one,,,,,,,, pair of parallel sides.
 ##### Properties
 - The two non-parallel sides are called **legs**
 - The parallel sides are called the **bases**, where the longer one is called the **upper base**, and the shorter one is the **lower base**